HughKeenan/boardwalk/README.md

 Links initially didn't work on deployment.
 This was due to the use of absolute links, and was rectified when these were changed to relative links

+Alts did not initially display as the default black text did not show up on the black background.
+The solution was taken from here: https://stackoverflow.com/questions/9044611/how-to-style-alt-text-color

 Deplyoment
 This was done by using the following steps:
 1. Going to the Settings page in the repository on GitHub